yon1ng/openbns/README.md

 # openbns
-open source blade with soul emulator by java
+open source blade and soul emulator by java